 For extracurricular activities, we often include that the parties must agree to that activity, and not unreasonably withhold their consent before they are responsible for paying 50% of the said expense.
 That prevents one parent from enrolling the child in several activities without the other parent’s consent and then expecting the other parent to foot half the bill.
 The parent must not unreasonably withhold their consent, however.
 So not agreeing to any activity in order to avoid paying for any expenses would not fly.

-Avoid Problems with a Support Agreement
+Consult a Legal Advice to Avoid Problems with a Child Support Agreement